 Were you charged for an item on your Visa or MasterCard that you didn’t purchase?
-Here are five credit card tips that will help you fix mistakes on your bill…
+Here’s how to fix a mistake on your credit card bill and ensure you don’t have to pay for stuff you didn’t buy!

 “Always review credit card statements carefully,” says Ethan Ewing, president of Bills.com.
 “Be sure you recognize every charge on a statement.
 Fraudulent activity on a credit card can begin with a few small charges as criminals test.
 That is, a thief can test whether Visa or MasterCard cardholders pay attention to their bills.
 If you suspect someone is making fraudulent charges to your account, contact your credit card provider immediately.”